rafaelromao/keyboards/docs/symbols.md

 ### Numbers in the Lower layer (right side)
 - In the right side of the Lower layer, there is a set of number keys, arranged as a numpad, but using number row keycodes.
+  - If shift is active, these number keys will output numpad keys instead.
 - The Raise layer can be activated on top of the Lower layer, holding the backspace thumb key, which makes it easier to access math operators when working with numbers.

 ### Functions in the Raise layer (left side)